vignesh-0002/Devops-2024/Docker/Docker_basics.md

 configuration.

-# lets have a hands on to understand this:
+### 3.2.2.lets have a hands on to understand this:
-### Start a Docker container with the default bridge network
+### Start a Docker container with the default bridge network:
 * Run a container (for example, a simple Ubuntu container):
   ```
   docker run -d --name container1 ubuntu sleep 1000